lord-xld3/ts-assign/readme.md

 I guess if you really want to compare objects as primitive values... you psycho.
 Its safer now but still unexplored.

-Functions can have properties, so I came up with this insane example.
+Finally, I leave you with a "work of art".
 We first define a function that iterates and executes its own values, then we assign some functions as values and execute it after assignment.
+If that makes no sense, read it again, its very abstract.

 ```ts
 const runQueue = () => {